 Etsy is my go to when I want to look at creative uses for Fire hose, and it does not disappoint!
 This is especially true for Firefighter gifts for a Fire Wall or a Firefighter Themed Man Cave.

-The ever popular Fire Hose Bench from AxesandHoseCo
+Plus this item is ALL OVER PINTEREST.
+People are obsessed with The ever popular Fire Hose Bench from AxesandHoseCo

 So if you have some vintage fire hose, you’ve got two options.
 Chop it up yourself, or get someone else to make you a custom fire hose piece.